two10degrees/Two10.AzureTraceListener/readme.md

 https://github.com/richorama/Two10.AzureTraceListener.git
 ```

-Then open the solution in Visual Studio and build build.
+Then open the solution in Visual Studio and build.

 ## Usage